LBROCHARD/racine/README.md

 $ docker compose up
 ```

-After each modification of the prisma schema or after setup you will need to launch the folowing commands to generate the prisma client :
+After each modification of the prisma schema or after setup you will need to launch the following commands to generate the prisma client :

 ```bash
 $ npx prisma generate